cwgrc2/angular_http_request/Readme.txt

-1) We assume you will know how to run kubernetes and are on some type of kubernetes cluster (AWS, Google (GKE), Linode, or minkube).
+1) We assume you will know how to run kubernetes and are on some type of kubernetes cluster (AWS, Google (GKE), Linode, or minikube).
 It is also assumed that you are familiar with kubectl commands and have kubectl and helm installed in your encironment.

 2) First install kong-proxy ingress with this command: